11 Extreme Sports in New Zealand You Have to Try

 Two zorb balls

 Oh, you thought Rotorua was all about white water rafting, did you?
-Well, hold onto your hats because it also offers zorbing – yes, zorbing.
+Well, hold onto your hats because they also offer zorbing— yes, zorbing.
 It’s as bizarre and fun as it sounds.

-Picture yourself inside a giant inflatable ball, hurtling down a hill, laughing your head off.
-It’s just a mere 10-minute drive from the city center, and it’s the perfect activity for those wanting to shake things up.
+Picture yourself tumbling down a hill in a massive inflatable ball, laughing your head off.
+It's just a mere 10-minute drive from the city center, and it's the perfect activity for those wanting to shake things up.
 Not for the faint-hearted or the motion-sick prone, mind you!

 5. Jet boating in Queenstown